OpenNebula/docs/source/operation/network_management/manage_vnets.rst

 NSX Specific
 ============

-This section desribes how to create a vnet in OpenNebula that reference to a logical switch in NSX-V or NSX-T.
+This section describes how to create a vnet in OpenNebula that reference a logical switch in NSX-V or NSX-T.

-Remember that NSX_STATUS must be OK, before you can create, import or delete a logical switch.
+.. warning:: NSX_STATUS must be OK before a logical switch created, imported or deleted.

 Creating a new **logical switch**